-Certification Review provides students with an in-depth survey of the skills and knowledge learned during their time in the Medical Assistant program in preparation for the certification exam.
+Certification Review provides Hunter Business School students with an in-depth survey of the skills and knowledge learned during their time in the Medical Assistant program in preparation for the certification exam.
 They utilize study guides and pretests while reviewing medical terminology, anatomy and physiology, electrocardiography (EKG), laboratory procedures, human relations, urinalysis, microbiology, administrative procedures, and computer applications.
-Also included are instructions on how to complete an employment application and secure a job interview.
+Also included are instructions and training on how to complete an employment application and secure a job interview.
 Prerequisites: MA101 through MA602

 MA801 (160 hours)

-During the externship phase of training, students are placed in a medical facility for real-world experience.
+During the school externship phase of training, students of both Levittown and Medford campuses are placed in a medical facility for real-world experience.
 They observe experienced medical personnel and perform the duties of a medical assistant under the strict supervision of trained professionals.
-Students are evaluated by the site supervisor on the basis of performance.
+Hunter Business School students are evaluated by the site supervisor on the basis of performance.
 Prerequisites: MA101 through MA701

 Due to the COVID-19 pandemic and for the foreseeable future, three addenda have been added to the Student Handbook.

 Hunter Business School reserves the right to add, discontinue, or modify its programs and policies at any time.

 In addition to a school’s institutional accreditation, their Medical Assistant program may have programmatic accreditation which may help with various certifications.
 By becoming certified, you